-The world's population is steadily growing and is predicted to exceed nine billion people by 2050.
-The current trend of urbanisation is set to intensify as more and more people move from the countryside to cities in search of jobs and a more modern lifestyle.
-As economies grow and family incomes increase, consumption patterns are also changing.
+The world's population is predicted to exceed nine billion people by 2050.
+The current trend of urbanisation is set to intensify and as economies grow and family incomes increase, consumption patterns are also changing.
 With different eating habits, the demand for beef and dairy products as well as processed food is rising.

 As a supplier of milking equipment, DeLaval supports dairy farmers with efficient equipment, consumables and services for their dairy production.
 We do so while working towards realising our company vision; to make sustainable food production possible.
 In other words, we aim to support our customers in reducing the environmental impact of their farms through improving milk production, farm profitability and the well-being of the people and animals involved.

 This paper presents how DeLaval supports dairy farmers to reduce the amount of greenhouse gases emitted per kilo of milk.
 Methane gas is the main contributor to global warming when it comes to dairy farming.